mridubhatnagar/blogs-backup/cm905e2us000109lag6dd6goa.md

 Talent is also something that is not much in your control.
 What is within control is to keep learning.
 Only way to learn is consistent deliberate practice.

 Have been trying to learn a couple of new skills.
 Below listed are the current ones:

 1\. **Professional Skills** - data structures and algorithms, competitive programming, Golang.
 To improve problem solving.
 A bunch of new things at work.
 2\. **Fitness** - Yoga, Swimming
 3\. **Adventure Sport** - White Water Kayaking.

 It has been sometime since I am practicing yoga.
 One of the observation has been.
 It takes a long time to reach a level where you unlock a difficult asana.
 Eg. Headstand.
 And, once it starts happening.
 You need to move on.
 Moving on is the hard part.
-Moving on, is what will lead to growth.
+Moving on, is leads to growth.
+Easier said then done.
+As, there is often some kind of attachment towards the thing that you learned the hard way.

 Same happened with swimming.
 You can’t get too comfortable with doing the same thing.
 For a very long time doing a somersault was the goal.
 Finally, when somersault got unlocked in 5ft pool.
 Coach, asked me to do new drills.
 So, that we could move on to flip turns.